oLd-Y/blog/content/post/欧 · 亨利短篇小说 读书笔记/index.en.md

 ## 07 The Romance of a Busy Broker

 The article focuses on Maxwell, a stockbroker who has a very busy schedule, but takes time out of his busy schedule to propose to his stenographer subordinate, Leslie, only to find out that they were married at 8:00 p.m. last night in a church.
 The article explores the possible consequences of being too obsessed with work - neglecting or forgetting important aspects of life such as family and relationships.

+## 08 Furnished Room for Rent

+This story is about a man who travels from city to city in search of his missing beloved.
+At a hotel, he realizes through some clues that his current room may have been occupied by his beloved, so he goes to ask the landlord about it, but to no avail.
+Feeling that hope is lost and that he has lost his motivation for life, he take his life in the room.
+The next day, the landlords got together to discuss that a girl in the man's room had also committed suicide a while ago.
+This essay discusses the main idea that people are prone to mental breakdown when they are lonely and helpless.